 You have three options when it comes to core aeration:

-- Hire a lawn service to do the job
+- Hire a lawn service to do the job.

-- Rent a core aerator
+- Rent a core aerator.

-- Buy an aerator
+- Buy an aerator.

-And how would you pick between the other two options?
-Well, if you are not physically up to the job, do not live near a rental center, or just plain do not like gadgets very much, it might make sense for you to choose to hire a lawn service to do this work.
+If you are not physically up to the job, do not live near a rental center, or just plain do not like gadgets very much, it might make sense for you to choose to hire a lawn service to do this work.
 Otherwise, renting is a great option.